Community Wellness Circles

 Sharing hopes and dreams

-As with our other programs, participants can join a Community Wellness Circle online.
-These small gatherings offer consistency and a safe place for mothers and guardians to share hopes and dreams, offer emotional support and work through solutions.These sole-gender, caring, small group spaces are led by a trained facilitator, usually a Black woman who is a parent herself.
+Our Community Wellness Circles offer consistency and a safe place for mothers and guardians to share hopes and dreams, offer emotional support and work through solutions.These sole-gender, caring, small group spaces are led by a trained facilitator, usually a Black woman who is a parent herself.

 Or complete this online form: